 The Harlot’s title on her forehead also identifies (and describes) her from two angles: 1) “Babylon the great” – a warmongering tyrant; 2) “The mother of harlots” – not only a harlot in God’s eyes by turning away from Him into the idolatry of Materialism, but the “mother”, the one causing other nations to follow in her footsteps to become “harlots” who also indulge in “abominations”.

 From the sounds of her title – “mother of harlots and… abominations” – it appears that this ruling system has reached its climax.
 And, knowing the context of this passage (in the End of the Age era), this ultimate worst manifestation of the Harlot is happening right now, before our very eyes.

 How then does this startling vision apply in our modern historical situation?
 For one thing, through the Harlot’s…

-No surprise then that, over the last several decades, America has led the way in the warmongering arena – in Korea, Vietnam, Cambodia, Iraq, Syria, Libya, Somalia, Yemen.
+No surprise then that, over the last several decades, America has led the way in the warmongering arena – in Korea, Vietnam, Cambodia, Iraq, Syria, Libya, Somalia, Yemen, and others.
 And many Western nations have shown themselves to be fellow “harlots” by contributing their “abominations” of military resources to fight in these conflicts.
 (See news article excerpts in Appendix 3 about the extent of America’s war industry.)